eclipse-packaging/packages/RELEASING.md

 - [ ] Edit the Jenkins build
     - [ ] Mark build as Keep forever
     - [ ] Edit Jenkins Build Information and name it (e.g. `2020-03 M3`)
-- [ ] Run the [Promote a Build](https://ci.eclipse.org/packaging/job/promote-a-build/) CI job to prepare build artifacts and copy them to download.eclipse.org
+- [ ] In the evening Ottawa time, run the [Promote a Build](https://ci.eclipse.org/packaging/job/promote-a-build/) CI job to prepare build artifacts and copy them to download.eclipse.org
     - [ ] *Optional - useful when testing changes to the promotion scripts:* Run the build once in `DRY_RUN` mode to ensure that the output is correct before it is copied to download.eclipse.org.
+    - This is done late in the day to try and reduce impact of adding dozens of GB on the download server and having all the mirrors start to pick it up right away.
+See [epp-dev emails that led to this decision](https://www.eclipse.org/lists/epp-dev/msg06317.html).
+    - The `DRY_RUN` can be done earlier in the day and is a good way to increase the chance that the final promotion step will be successful.
 - [ ] Run the [Notarize MacOSX Downloads](https://ci.eclipse.org/packaging/job/notarize-downloads/) CI job to notarize DMG packages on download.eclipse.org if the promoted build was unstable
 - [ ] Re-enable the [CI build](https://ci.eclipse.org/packaging/job/simrel.epp-tycho-build/)
 - [ ] Update the [LastRecorded+1.txt](https://git.eclipse.org/c/epp/org.eclipse.epp.packages.git/tree/LastRecorded+1.txt) which any package and platform +1s that have been received since the last update.